Stuart Bingham: Return from ban and Masters champion (2018–present)

-At the 2022 World Championship, Bingham defeated Lyu Haotian 105 and Kyren Wilson 139 to reach the quarter-final stage.
-In his quarter-final against Trump, Bingham led 85 before losing eight consecutive frames on the way to an 813 defeat.
+At the 2022 World Championship, Bingham defeated Lyu Haotian 10–5 and Kyren Wilson 13–9 to reach the quarter-final stage.
+In his quarter-final against Trump, Bingham led 85 before losing eight consecutive frames on the way to an 8–13 defeat.

-Bingham defeated Gilbert 104 in the first round at the 2023 World Championship.
-He then lost his second round match to Allen 413 which resulted in Bingham dropping out of the top sixteen in the world rankings.
+Bingham defeated Gilbert 10–4 in the first round at the 2023 World Championship.
+He then lost his second round match to Allen 4–13 which resulted in Bingham dropping out of the top sixteen in the world rankings.

-Bingham beat O'Sullivan in the quarter-finals of the 2024 World Championship 1310, before losing his semi-final against Jak Jones 1217.
+Bingham beat O'Sullivan in the quarter-finals of the 2024 World Championship 1310, before losing his semi-final against Jak Jones 12–17.

-In the 2024 UK Championship, Bingham beat Mark Williams in the first round after coming from 25 down to win 65.
-In his last-16 match against Zhang Anda, Bingham took a 51 lead but then lost five consecutive frames to lose 56.
-Bingham reached his first ranking event final for six years at the 2025 World Grand Prix, however he was whitewashed 010 in the final by Neil Robertson.
+In the 2024 UK Championship, Bingham beat Mark Williams in the first round after coming from 2–5 down to win 6–5.
+In his last-16 match against Zhang Anda, Bingham took a 5–1 lead but then lost five consecutive frames to lose 56.
+Bingham reached his first ranking event final for six years at the 2025 World Grand Prix, however he was whitewashed 0–10 in the final by Neil Robertson.
 Bingham failed to qualify for the 2025 World Championship after a defeat to Michael Holt during the qualifying rounds.

+In December 2025, Bingham reached the final of the Snooker Shoot Out where he was defeated by Alfie Burden.
+Ranked 17th in the world rankings, Bingham missed out on automatic qualification for the 2026 World Snooker Championship, and his attempt to progress through the qualifiers ended with a 7–10 defeat to Stevens.

 Legacy

 Bingham has compiled over 600 century breaks in professional competition, putting him eleventh on the all-time list.
-Having made nine maximum breaks, he has made the fourth most of any player behind O'Sullivan (15), Higgins (13) and Hendry (11).
+Having made nine maximum breaks, he has made the fourth most of any player behind O'Sullivan (17), Higgins (13) and Hendry (11).
 Doherty and Bingham are the only players to have won both the amateur and professional world snooker championships.

 Personal life

-Bingham married Michelle Shabi in 2013 in a ceremony held in Cyprus.
+Bingham married Michelle in 2013 in a ceremony held in Cyprus.
 He moved the date of his wedding and cancelled his bachelor's party to make sure he could play in snooker competitions.
-The couple have a son, Shae, born in 2011; a daughter, Marnie Rose, born in January 2017; and Michelle's daughter Tegan, born in 2003.
+The couple have a son, born in 2011; a daughter, born in January 2017; and Michelle's daughter born in 2003.
 Bingham was once a keen amateur golfer, but made the decision to play less golf so that he could focus on snooker.

 Bingham is nicknamed "ball-run", which stems from a reputation for having fortune on his side, or ‘getting the run of the ball’ in matches.